Lemon law claims are becoming more common across the United States as auto sales rise and vehicles grow more complex.

 Is the manufacturer or warrantor trying to get you to agree to something “quick and easy” or sign a paper with a bunch of fine print?
 Don’t.
 Tell them you’re not agreeing to anything without consulting your lemon law attorney.
 Talk with us.
 We’ll make sure you don’t back yourself into a corner.

-In this chapter, we want to debunk some of the biggest myths and misconceptions consumers tend to have about lemon law California.
+In this chapter, we want to debunk some of the biggest myths and misconceptions consumers tend to have about the lemon law in California.

-Time/mileage limits are arguably one of the biggest misconceptions out there about lemon law as a whole.
+Time and mileage limits are arguably one of the biggest misconceptions about lemon law as a whole.

-With leased lemons, you have the exact same rights as you would with a purchased lemon.
-If your leased vehicle meets the California lemon law qualifications, you can pursue a claim in the same manner; the only difference is your refund will look a little different.
+With leased vehicles, you have the exact same rights as you would with a purchased lemon.
+If your leased vehicle meets the California lemon law qualifications, you can pursue a claim in the same manner; the only difference is that your refund will look a little different.

 The dealership warranty doesn’t generally last as long as the original manufacturer warranty.
 In most cases, used vehicles are sold at dealerships with a warranty that lasts one to three months – or before 1,000 miles accrue on the odometer.